easazade/android_long_task/README.md

 **What is ServiceClient**
 service client is basically an interface to your ForegroundService. it providers methods like
-* `update(sharedDate)` which is used to update the shared data between you app dart-code and service-dart code.
+* `update(sharedData)` which is used to update the shared data between you app dart-code and service-dart code.

+* `endExecution(sharedData)` will end the execution of the call that was invoked when `AppClient.execute()` was called from application side and sends shared data as the return value of `AppClient.execute()`

 * `stopService()` which stops the service. note that you don't have to stop the ForegroundService if that is what you need.